CEDT-Chula/MCV-video-quiz-finisher/README.md

 ## My Coursevile Alpha Playlist Analhilator
 ![showcase](imgs/showcase_alpha_playlist_anahilator.png?raw=true)

+I (@HRNPH) Built This to แปรงฟัน As Efficient As Possible

 This special script is made to finish all the video and quiz in My Courseville Alpha Playlist in a paste

 how to use?